-Note: Note indicates a procedure, practice, or condition that must be followed in order for the vehicle or component to function in the manner intended
+Note: Note indicates a procedure, practice, or condition that must be followed in order for the vehicle or component to function in the manner intended.
 System Overview

-Some vehicles can be equipped with 127 VAC passenger, seat side electrical outlets.
-The circuit may have up to fifty (50) outlets.
+Some vehicles can be equipped with 127 V AC passenger, seat side electrical outlets.
+The circuit may have up to twenty four(24) outlets.

-As standard, two electrical outlets, are located at the bottom of backrest of each pair of passenger seats.
+As standard, one electrical outlet, is located in front of each pair of passenger seats.